home-assistant/architecture/adr/0002-minimum-supported-python-version.md

 Home Assistant will support the latest two released minor Python versions.
 For example, currently we will support Python 3.6 and Python 3.7.
 Once Python 3.8 is released, we will support only Python 3.7 and Python 3.8.

 Once a new minor Python version is released, the to be dropped minor version will be deprecated for a period of 2 months, after which it will be removed.
 While deprecated, Home Assistant will print a warning message to inform the user.

+Supported micro versions are decided on minor version basis, and codified in the version check code in Home Assistant proper.

 ## Consequences